fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 One characteristic of web applications is that they can run on any type of device that has a web browser.
 This can be a blessing or a curse.

-For applications that are CPU intensive, like machine learning, not knowing how powerful (or weak) the device is has serious implications for the choice of model we make.
+For applications that are CPU intensive, like machine learning applications, not knowing how powerful (or weak) the device is has serious implications for the choice of model we make.

+The main issue we need to address is the behavior of the model in low-powered devices, typically a smartphone.
+Large models may cause two problems in those
+devices:

+1. Battery consumption: more calculations imply more CPU usage, which implies more battery consumption.
+One way to make users of smartphones unhappy to the point where they give up on your application is to consume a lot of battery.
+1. Latency: more calculations also imply it takes longer to make predictions.
+    Users have expectations on how long they will wait a task to complete.
+A more responsive applications is obviously better.

-If we know the web application is running on a well-configured laptop, with a charged battery (or connected), connected to a Wi-Fi network, we can afford to use a more accurate model.
-On the other, hand if we know the application is running on a smartphone connected via cellular network, we may need to fallback to a less powerful model, such as a [MobileNet](https://arxiv.org/abs/1704.04861) one.
+If we know the web application is running on a well-configured laptop, with a charged battery (or connected), connected to a Wi-Fi network, we can afford to use a more accurate model, more CPU intensive model.
+On the other, hand if we know the application is running on a smartphone connected via cellular network, we may need to fallback to a less powerful model, such as a [MobileNet](https://arxiv.org/abs/1704.04861) one, that uses less CPU and has smaller latency.

 There are two ways to approach this problem: